 Lindsay performs for all types of weddings, concerts and events.
-She can sing and play guitar and/or bouzouki, or she can play all instrumental arrangements.
+She can sing and accompany herself on guitar and/or bouzouki, or she can play all instrumental arrangements.
 Her primary focus is on traditional and contemporary folk music, but she also covers a growing list of pop, classic rock, indie, country and Americana songs, as well as the standard classical wedding pieces ("Canon in D," "Here Comes the Bride," "Jesu, Joy of Man's Desiring," etc.).
 Lindsay takes requests for new songs, learned and arranged just for you.

 Lindsay plays all over the Boston area as well as Cape Cod, Western Mass, Rhode Island, Connecticut, and southern New Hampshire, Maine, and Vermont.